ywanyi/devdocs/mtf/features/webdriver.md

 ## Overview

-The Functional Testing Framework (FTF) enables you to change a web driver {% glossarytooltip 08968dbb-2eeb-45c7-ae95-ffca228a7575 %}library{% endglossarytooltip %} used for communication with Selenium Server, PhantomJS or any other web page automation tool.
+The Functional Testing Framework (FTF) enables you to change a web driver [library](https://glossary.magento.com/library) used for communication with Selenium Server, PhantomJS or any other web page automation tool.

 Web drivers provided with the FTF are the following: